Rakesh Jhunjhunwala’s last investment pick? Singer India rallies 20%

 The company is engaged in the business of trading or manufacturing sewing machines, related accessories and in trading of domestic appliances.
 Of late, Singer India reported a net profit of Rs 96 lakh, up 243 per cent, against Rs 28 lakh in the corresponding quarter last year.
 Net sales also grew nearly 50 per cent to Rs 109.53 crore during the same period.

-Shares of the company have gained 4.6 per cent in the last one year till August 12, 2022, while the benchmark BSE Sensex has advanced 8.4 per cent.
+Share price of the company gained 4.6 per cent in the last one year till August 12, 2022, while the benchmark BSE Sensex has advanced 8.4 per cent.

 Popularly known as India’s own Warren Buffett, Jhunjhunwala kickstarted his career in the stock market in 1985 with an initial capital of Rs 5,000.
 At present, the value of his equity portfolio together with his wife Rekha Jhunjhunwala stands at over Rs 30,000 crore.